 Dr. Erickson-Owens has an interest in maternal-child health and evidence-based care practices, with a specific focus on birth practices such as the management of the umbilical cord in term and preterm infants.
 She conducted a pilot randomized controlled trial focused on the management of the umbilical cord at time of cesarean section.
 Her findings support the importance of placental transfusion at the time of birth.

 Ginette G. Ferszt, Ph.D., RN, PMHCNS-BC, Associate Professor

 Health Care of Pregnant Women in Correctional Facilities

 Dr. Ferszt’s research is focused on improving health care of pregnant women in correctional facilities.
-She recently completed a national survey examining health care practices of pregnant women in women’s state prisons funded by The Nursing Foundation of Rhode Island.
+She completed a national survey examining health care practices of pregnant women in women’s state prisons funded by The Nursing Foundation of Rhode Island.
 The findings will be used to inform and encourage Warden’s, Health Care Correctional Professional Staff, and policymakers to address health care inequities of this underserved population.

 The Experience of Nurse Researchers Conducting Research in Women’s Correctional Facilities

 Although women are the fastest growing segment of the burgeoning prison population in the United States, little research has been done with this population that addresses the significant health disparities between women in prison and women in the free world.
 By examining the experience of nurse researchers across the country who have and/or are conducting research with incarcerated women, Dr. Ferszt hopes to identify strategies to promote the nursing research in this field.